-Whether you’ve been in your home for years or are just about to close on a new home in the Helena area, it’s important to have it tested for radon and know what to do if you get an elevated result.
+Whether you’ve been in your home for years or are just about to close on a new home, it’s important to have it tested for radon and know what to do if you get an elevated result.

 Radon is a naturally occurring, radioactive gas that’s formed from the natural breakdown of uranium in soil, rocks, and water.
 Low levels of uranium occur naturally in the Earth’s crust and can be found in all 50 states.
 It has no color, odor, or taste, so unless you test for it there is no way of knowing the amount present.

 Most indoor radon comes from the soil or rock beneath buildings.
 Air pressure inside your home is usually lower than pressure in the soil around your foundation.
 Because of the pressure difference, your home acts like a vacuum, drawing radon in through cracks in floors or walls, construction joints, or gaps in foundations around pipes, wires, or pumps.
 Radon levels are usually highest in the basement or crawl space.
 Once inside, the radon can become trapped and concentrated.

 So why be concerned?
 To put the potential danger of radon in perspective, Jerome Adams, U.S. Surgeon General, has identified radon as the second leading cause of lung cancer in the United States.
 Only smoking causes more lung cancer deaths.

 Radon gas decays into radioactive particles that can get trapped in your lungs when you breathe.
 As they decay, these particles release small bursts of energy that can damage lung tissue and lead to cancer over the course of your lifetime.
 The Environmental Protection Agency (EPA) estimates that radon is responsible for 21,000 lung cancer deaths every year.

 New and old homes, well-sealed and drafty homes, and homes with or without basements can all have radon problems.
 That’s why it is critical that all homeowners have their homes tested.